Home Help for families Information & Advice Family life, work & childcare Work & childcare Help returning to work

 There are a range of schemes and support to help certain groups of people prepare for work and find employment.
 The schemes are available through Jobcentre Plus.
 For example, disability employment advisers offer disabled people job-seeking advice and information about local disability friendly employers.

-Read the government’s information about moving into work or in moving back to work in Northern Ireland.
+Read the government’s UK-wide information about moving into work and find out about specific schemes in Northern Ireland, Scotland, and Wales.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.